zarpafantasma/corpus_rythmos/I- Scientific_Papers/011-en_US-Conscious_Access.md

 - **Preservation under Ketamine:** Despite profound motor paralysis, ketamine preserves the specific topological transport regime of the waking cortex.
 The spectral slope remains statistically anchored to the healthy baseline ($`\Delta\beta \approx - 0.10`$), maintaining the structural "fluidity" of the neural network.

-**Conclusion:** This physically explains why the mind under ketamine remains phenomenologically conscious—experiencing complex hallucinations and vivid dreams—while the physical body is anesthetized.
+**Conclusion:** This physically explains why the mind under ketamine remains phenomenologically conscious, experiencing complex hallucinations and vivid dreams, while the physical body is anesthetized.
 It definitively proves that conscious access is a macroscopic boundary defined by the multiscale topological coherence of the cortical network.

 *© 2026 Álvaro José Quiceno Rendón.
 This document is distributed under a Creative Commons Attribution 4.0 International (CC BY 4.0) license.*